 While you don’t want to be hostile, you do want to be assertive and dominate negotiations.
 Have responses for any potential arguments that may be thrown your way.
 Whenever you agree to give something, be sure to get something in exchange.
 Don’t be fooled into thinking the agent is on your side.

 Never reveal your urgency.
 Acting calm and under control, in addition to taking time to think rationally, will help you in the long run.
 In short, just think before you speak.

 Price is not the only thing to be negotiated.
-Deposit, Inclusions, exclusions and timing all need to be negotiated.
+Deposit, Inclusions, exclusions, and timing all need to be negotiated.
 The amount of the Deposit is seen as a display of being serious.
 What do you or don’t you want as part of the purchase?
 These are the inclusions and exclusions and should be noted on the contract.
-This could be a dishwasher, pool cleaning equipment, or free standing items of furniture.
-Timing refers to length of time you require for your conditions as well as agreeing on a settlement date.
+This could be a dishwasher, pool cleaning equipment, or freestanding items of furniture.
+Timing refers to the length of time you require for your conditions as well as agreeing on settlement date.
 A quick settlement may suit a seller and it may mean they will accept less to have this.